dimichelec/BeatSaberMan/README.md

 * is there a way to setup a filter in BSM that will show-up in BS, or re-order list to show up in BS in a differnt order

-* change level coloring to color by count ranking

-* make an icon

 * add a way to mark a song just in this UI